B2B Lead Generation for Tech Companies (18 Strategies 2026)

 Hackathons are normally focused on solving specific industry challenges. and this attracts developers, tech enthusiasts, and start-ups who are passionate about your niche.

-You can use these events to network with attendees, and build relationships with companies who could be a perfect fit for your software.
+You can use these events to network with attendees and build relationships with companies who could be a perfect fit for your software.

 13. Create memorable and unexpected experiences

 An example of this would be to create ads that stand out from other companies in your field.
+You could create street art advertisements, flash mobs, pop-up installations, or even viral social media challenges.

 For example, with the street art idea, you could always commission street artists to create murals or graffiti that incorporate your brand in a clever and artistic way.